adeyombo/medium-inspired-blog/medium-cp/README.md

-This is a Medium Inspire Blog built using NextJS and Firebase
+This is a Medium Inspired Blog built using NextJS, Tailwindcss and Firebase

 ## Getting Started